Brakes and Tyres

 Why choose us?

 That’s why before we get started, we’ll consult with you on your driving and vehicle requirements, before performing a full inspection of your vehicle.
 Once we’ve chatted with you and performed our inspection, we’ll come back to you with a course of action and recommended products that will give you the best performance for your car and needs.
-Then we’ll get to work and get you back on the road with your car driving as great as the day you drove it off the lot.
+Then we’ll get to work on your car service and get you back on the road with your car driving as great as the day you drove it off the lot.

 Frequently Asked Questions